miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.0:
+* Improved sound balance.
+* Implemented a Victroy screen that appears in the Boss Rush when the players are defeating the last boss.
 * Refactored the game code to improve its overall structure, readability, and maintainability by creating two base classes: Ship and Bullet, making it easier to create player ships and bullets and reducing code duplication.
 * Reorganized the folder structure to enhance project organization and make it more navigable.